HomeLatest NewsIndustryIntel Hires Qualcomm Executive to Lead Client Computing, Names New CTO

 Ranade will continue as chief of staff to Tan, a dual role the company said would ensure alignment between its technology strategy and business priorities.
 Both Katouzian and Ranade will directly to the CEO.

 Intel’s share of the PC processor market, once dominant, has faced sustained pressure from AMD.
-In the data centre and market, Nvidia holds a commanding position.
+In the data centre and AI training market, Nvidia holds a commanding position.
 The leadership changes signal Tan’s efforts to refocus the company on areas where it can compete, including AI-capable personal computers and edge computing devices.

 Your Questions, Answered